Peptides

 This peptide works synergistically with TA1, helps with protecting the brain and nervous system and with repair of injury.
 It helps reduce scar formation by facilitating better collagen organization after injury, and reduces inflammation.

-This peptide helps to improve the metabolic stress response, works on the mitochondria (the “powerhouse” of the cell) and promotes resistance to metabolic stress.
-MOTS-c helps maintain cellular efficiency.
-Centenarians tend to have ongoing good MOTS-c production.
+This peptide helps to improve the metabolic stress response, works on the mitochondria (the “powerhouse” of the cell) to improve energy production and promotes resistance to metabolic stress.
+SS-31 helps maintain cellular efficiency.
 It acts as an insulin sensitizer (makes insulin more efficient) which may help with reduced body fat and improved muscle mass, reduce or normalize fasting insulin levels.

 DSIP